Protest rights

 Who will this impact?

-Some of us cover up to protect ourselves, families and friends from creepy and dangerous police facial recognition tech at protests.
+And some cover up to protect themselves from dangerous police facial recognition tech at protests.

 What are we calling for?